D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Yuo have been asked to use PowerShell to migrate the resorces from `sub01` to `sub02`.

-After the migration you find that all teh Azure Role Assignments for individual rosources have been orphaned on VMs but are still in place for RGs.
+After the migration you find that all the Azure Role Assignments for individual rosources have been orphaned on VMs but are still in place for RGs.